Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yt9lr15dA58.md

 ### Transcript

-> um will you play 1.0 tim of course i will play update 4 as well well
+> will you play 1.0 tim of course i will play update 4 as well well